IgnaciodeNuevo/frontend-development-interviews/README.md

 + How do you define front end development?
 + How do you manage company expenses?
   + If you need to go to a client's company how do you ask for bill refounds?
++ How long have you been here?
 + How many employees are in the company?
 + How often do you review salaries?
++ How often have you moved teams?
+What made you join the team you’re on right now?
+If you wanted to move teams, what would need to happen?
 + Is the there good communication in the company?
++ What did your day look like yesterday?
+Was that pretty typical?
+If not, what was different about it?
 + What equipment is provided with the position?
++ What is something you wish were different about your job?
++ What is the most fulfilling/exciting/technically complex project that you’ve worked on here so far?
 + What is the value of this position to your company?
 + What is your telecommuting policy?
 + What tools do you use for internal communication?
++ When you were last interviewing, what were some of your other options, and what made you choose this company?
++ When’s the last time you interacted with a founder?
+What was it regarding?
+Generally how involved are the founders in the day-to-day?
+(If the company is a startup)

 ### Work-life balance